spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `export ADMIN_ARN=arn:aws:iam::<account-id>:role/jupyterhub-admin`

+### Setup CodeCommit repository for secrets and an ECR repository for Docker images

+First, we will setup KMS and CodeCommit with the *kms-codecommit* Terraform module:

+- `cd terraform-deploy/kms-codecommit`
+- `terraform init`
+- `cp your-vars.tfvars.example <deployment-name>.tfvars`
+- Update *deployment-name.tfvars* based on the templated values
+- `awsudo $ADMIN_ARN terraform apply -var-file=deployment-name.tfvars -auto-approve`

+A file named **_.sops.yaml_** will have been produced, and this will be used in the new CodeCommit repository for appropriate encryption with [sops](https://github.com/mozilla/sops) later in this procedure.

 ### Provision EKS cluster

-First, we will configure and deploy an EKS cluster and supporting resources needed to run JupyterHub with the *aws* Terraform module:
+Next, we will configure and deploy an EKS cluster and supporting resources needed to run JupyterHub with the *aws* Terraform module:

 - `../aws`
 - `terraform init`